What are the Best Mobile-First Index Practices to Implement Before March 2023? | Web-Development Issues

 But now, things are going to change.
-As a webpreneur, you have no alternative than to bow to the fate with this new update rolling over the coming March.
-Now, you have to prep-up your website to comply with new updates i.e. get your website optimized for mobile.
+As a webpreneur, you have no alternative than to bow to fate with this new update rolling over the coming March.
+Now, you have to prep up your website to comply with new updates i.e. get your website optimized for mobile.

 Here are a few mobile-first practices that you need to implement/follow to ensure smooth sailing through the next quarter.

-If your website is not having a responsive web design, then you don’t have a choice than to implement it right now.
-Contact the best web design and development company in your area and optimize your website for mobiles and other smart devices to leap the breach.
+If your website is not having a responsive web design, then you don’t have a choice but to implement it right now.
+Contact the best web design and development company in your area and optimize your website for mobiles and other smart devices to bypass the breach.
 A responsive template ensures that your website stays similar irrespective of the device screen size.

 Another advantage of having a responsive web template is that you don’t have to create different versions of your website for different devices.

 You need to ensure that Googlebot (Google’s web crawling software) can access your content and render it.
 If you are not using a responsive web design, then you should have separate URLs for your desktop and mobile website.
-Also, ensure that the disallow directive should not be blocking the URLs.
+Also, ensure that the disallow directive does not block the URLs.

 Totally avoid ‘lazy loading’ for your primary content.
 Lazy loading means deferring the content loading that is not critical or visible.
 Googlebot would not crawl any content that requires any kind of human intervention such as clicking or typing.